-The following three tests are what doctors call confirmatory tests.
+The following tests are what doctors call confirmatory or diagnostic tests.
 The test results give the medical team more information when they suspect sepsis.
 Patients and their doctors need to first recognize the clinical signs and symptoms for the tests to be ordered, however.
 If your doctor suspects sepsis, treatment (with fluids and antibiotics) should begin right away, while waiting for these confirmatory test results.

 Endotoxin is a component of certain bacteria, released when the bacteria cell disintegrates.
 It should not be in your blood, so its presence confirms there are gram negative bacteria in your bloodstream, although this test cannot identify which type.
 This test is not a replacement for blood cultures.

 Procalcitonin (PCT): Procalcitonin is a protein in your blood that rises if you have a bacterial infection.
 It cannot tell what type of bacterial infection you may have.
 If you have low levels of PCT, your doctor may rule out a bacterial infection.
 The infection may be caused by a viral infection or an illness not related to an infection.